 – Focus on the client: When communicating with a client, try to focus the conversation around their needs and vision, and less on your skillset.
 Remember that freelance work is about providing service to a client.
 As a result, your work won’t be measured by how gorgeous your designs are, but by how well you’re able to solve your clients’ problems.

-– Online job boards: Job boards such as the Wix Marketplace are a good opportunity to jumpstart your freelancing career.
+– Online job boards: Job boards such as the Wix Marketplace are a good opportunity to jumpstart your freelancing career as a professional designer.
 It’s also okay to accept some lower wage jobs when getting started – you just need to get on the right path.